nourish-team/nourish-frontend/README.md

     - Installation
 3. Basic Outline
     - APIs & Data
-- License
+4. License
-- Acknowledgments
-- - Contributing
+5. Contributing
+6. Contact
+7. Acknowledgments

 ## Intro
 Nourish is a skincare tracking app designed to empower users in their skincare journey.
 Our goal is to provide a platform where users can journal and monitor the effectiveness of their skincare routine, helping them identify what products and combinations work best for them.